pyhf/numfocus-affiliate-project-application/README.md

 16. Where do you host conversations about project development and governance (e.g. mailing lists, forums, etc.), and how many participants do you have?

 The project GitHub Discussions.
-There is also an announcements mailing list, but we ask that people give feedback and comments through GitHub Discussions.
+There is also an announcements mailing list through Google Groups (https://groups.google.com/group/pyhf-announcements/subscribe), but we ask that people give feedback and comments through GitHub Discussions.

-**Number of participants???**
+The participants are usually other maintainers of Scikit-HEP packages and power users that have a vested interest in the project development.
+The number of participants is usually between 3 and 7.

 **TODO**